Creating a CBC

 Dual-response

-In contrast to the traditional none, the dual-response none is an additional question presented after each forced choice task (where respondents are required to choose the best among multiple product alternatives).
-By default, it includes the text "Given what you know about current offerings and your budget, would you actually purchase the option you chose above?" and provides two response options: yes or no.
+An additional question presented after each forced-choice task.
+By default it asks "Given what you know about current offerings and your budget, would you actually purchase the option you chose above?" with yes and no response options.

 A CBC with a dual-response none asking respondents

-Substitute the word “option” in the default message to "product," "package," or whatever term best reflects what the respondent is choosing in your specific study.
-This customization will add additional clarification to the respondent in their decision-making.
+Consider substituting "option" in the default text with "product," "package," or whatever best reflects what respondents are choosing in your study.

-Though “Yes” and “No” are the default options, the verbiage or number of items can be changed.
-Another suggested way to ask the question is “How likely are you to purchase the product you selected?” and to provide a five-point scale such as:
+While yes and no are the defaults, the wording and number of options can be changed.
+A common alternative is "How likely are you to purchase the product you selected?" with a five-point scale:

 • Definitely would